MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 #### Get your trial period to be the right length

 I'm a proponent of short experiments with quick feedback.
-I fear I would have given up too quickly on the Kinesis if I had just done a short experiment?
+I fear I would have given up too quickly on the Kinesis if I had just done a short experiment!
+I needed an appropriate length experiment!

 #### Being in a tough place can cause big breakthroughs